U.S. Army Leaders Dedicate Peace Garden at Solomon Elementary

 |0

-This work, U.S. Army Leaders Dedicate Peace Garden at Solomon Elementary [Image 3 of 3], by Eric Tagayuna, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army Leaders Dedicate Peace Garden at Solomon Elementary, by Robert Haynes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.